 For guidance on best ingredients to purchase and include, check out our ingredient guide.

 If your kid will eat cold leftovers or a microwave is available, then pack them!
-Some potentially acceptable items:
+Some good options include:

 - One Pan Mexican Quinoa Skillet

 Don’t forget the sides!
 Make sure to include fruit and vegetables if they aren’t already a major part of the entree.

 - Fresh and/or dried fruit: grapes, blueberries, clementines, apple slices

 - Fresh vegetables: sliced cucumbers, baby carrots, cherry tomatoes, broccoli, cauliflower, sugar snap peas, sliced bell peppers

 - Black Bean Corn Salad

 Hopefully you find some of these vegetarian lunch ideas for kids helpful!
 What are some of your favorite vegetarian meals to pack for your kids?
 Let us know in the comments!
 Happy school year!

 To YOUR Taste!